Co-authors: Drs Ellie Ott and Michael Shea

 Included studies suggest that foster care and placements which are culturally sensitive may be associated with better mental health outcomes.
 This review highlights the paucity of research on the impact of services provided by child welfare agencies and non-governmental organisations.

-This paper has been published and is freely available to all here.
+This paper has been published and is freely available here.

 Key messages, which summarise the main findings can be found Key Messages Impact of Placement Type Unaccompanied Refugee Minors.